Join the BCA for 2024

 If you would like to join the BCA for Membership with Insurance in 2024, you can do so by clicking the button below and completing our membership and insurance application form.
 It’s as simple as that!

 If you would like to join the BCA but retain your insurance elsewhere, you can join on a Member Only basis via the button below.

 All members join on a Provisional basis.
 To become a Full, voting, member of the Association, one of the requirements for this is a successful completion of the PRT programme, run by the Royal College of Chiropractors.

 If, however, you graduated at least five years ago and did not undertake the PRT programme at the time, there is currently a potential route to Full BCA membership for you as an experienced chiropractor.
 The BCA will need evidence that you have achieved the equivalent of the requirements of the current PRT programme.

 If you wish to pursue this route, contact us on email@example.com.

-PRT or equivalence is completed, the name of the applicant is put forward to the next Annual General Meeting in order to be passed into Full Membership by the BCA membership.
+When PRT or equivalence is completed, the name of the applicant is put forward in the next BCA Annual General Meeting (AGM) in order to be passed into Full Membership by the BCA membership.